comparison

 • Structured delivery aligned to enterprise governance

-• Predictable operating costs
+• Predictable operating costs on either model

 As programs expand across markets and sources, operational complexity does not scale linearly with headcount.